-Activity monitor (ActivPALTM) data were collected at baseline, immediately after the intervention (week 12), and again 12 weeks later (week 24).
-ActivPALTM does not need individual calibration and uses an accelerometer to sense limb position and activity [16].
-ActivPALTM has demonstrated evidence of criterion validity in children, adolescents and young adults with cerebral palsy [17-19].
-In our laboratory, the monitor predicted video observation measurements for physical activity outcomes ( $R^2 \ge 0.96$ ) providing evidence of criterion validity in a group of 10 adolescents and young adults with bilateral spastic CP [19].
-Retest reliability of the activity monitor was also tested in our laboratory on a group of 21 adolescents and young adults with bilateral spastic CP over 12 weeks and was found to be high for number of steps (Intraclass Correlation Coefficient (ICC) =0.87), and moderate for daily time spent in sitting and lying (ICC= 0.66) [19].
+Activity monitor (ActivPAL^M) data were collected at baseline, immediately after the intervention (week 12), and again 12 weeks later (week 24).
+ActivPAL does not need individual calibration and uses an accelerometer to sense limb position and activity [16].
+ActivPAL has demonstrated evidence of criterion validity in children, adolescents and young adults with cerebral palsy [17,18,19].
+In our laboratory, the monitor predicted video observation measurements for physical activity outcomes ($R^2 \ge 0.96$) providing evidence of criterion validity in a group of 10 adolescents and young adults with bilateral spastic CP [19].
+Retest reliability of the activity monitor was also tested in our laboratory on a group of 21 adolescents and young adults with bilateral spastic CP over 12 weeks and was found to be high for energy expenditure and number of steps (Intraclass Correlation Coefficient (ICC) ≥ 0.85), and moderate for daily time spent in sitting and lying (ICC= 0.60 - 0.66) [19].

-Participants had an activity monitor attached on their right thigh at a gait laboratory at all three assessments by research assistants blind to group allocation.
+Participants had an activity monitor attached on their thigh at a gait laboratory at all three assessments by research assistants blind to group allocation.
 Participants were instructed to wear the activity monitor for 7 consecutive days at each data collection period.
 They were advised to keep the monitor on all the time except during bathing, and swimming and were asked to continue with their usual activities during the recording period.
 They were also given a daily logbook to record when the monitor was taken off.
-The primary outcome measures (daily physical activity) comprised number of steps taken, and time spent in sitting and lying (including sleeping).
+The primary outcome measures (daily physical activity) comprised an estimate of energy expenditure, number of steps taken, and time spent in sitting and lying (including sleeping).
+To estimate energy expenditure from activity monitor data, a metabolic equivalent value (MET) is assigned to sitting, lying and standing while the value for stepping increases with increased cadence [16].